Renée Zellweger: Early life

 Renée Kathleen Zellweger was born on April 25, 1969, in Katy, Texas.
 Her father, Emil Erich Zellweger, is from the Swiss town of Au, St. Gallen.
 He was a mechanical and electrical engineer who worked in the oil-refining business.
 Her mother, Kjellfrid, is Norwegian of Kven and Sámi descent.
 Kjellfrid grew up in Ekkerøy near the town Vadsø in the northern part of Norway.
 She was a nurse and midwife who moved to the United States to work as a governess for a Norwegian family in Texas.
 Referring to her religious background, Zellweger has described herself as being raised in a family of "lazy Catholics and Episcopalians".

 Zellweger attended Katy High School, where she was a cheerleader and was active in athletics, participating in soccer and powderpuff football.
 In 1986, her academic paper, "The Karankawas and Their Roots", won third place in the first-ever Houston Post High School Natural Science Essay Contest.
-After high school, she enrolled at the University of Texas at Austin, where she graduated in 1992 with a Bachelor of Arts in English Literature.
-While at the university, she took a drama course as an elective, which sparked her interest in acting.
+After graduating from high school, she enrolled at the University of Texas at Austin, where she majored in English literature with the intention of pursuing a career in teaching or journalism.
+While in college, she worked as a cocktail waitress at a strip club in Austin to fund her education.
+To fulfill a fine arts credit required for her degree, she enrolled in a drama elective, which sparked her interest in acting.
+She graduated in 1992 with a Bachelor of Arts.

-In her junior year, her father lost his job and was unable to support her at college, so she took a job as a cocktail waitress in Austin, Texas.
-She said of the job, "I learned a lot.
-As much as I did in my classes that that club paid for...
-I learned not to judge people, [and] that things are not black and white."
-She began getting small parts as an actor, and earned her Screen Actors Guild card for doing a Coors Light commercial.
+In her junior year, she began getting small parts as an actor, and earned her Screen Actors Guild card for doing a Coors Light commercial.
 Also while in college, she did "a bit part ... as a local hire" in the Austin-filmed horror-comedy film My Boyfriend's Back, playing "the girl in the beauty shop, maybe two lines.
 But the beauty shop [scene] got cut."
-Her first job after graduation was working in a beef commercial, while simultaneously auditioning for roles around Houston, Texas.
+Her first job after graduation was working in a beef commercial, while simultaneously auditioning for roles around Houston.